CloudCannon/auth-screen-iframes/content/_index.md

               - _bookshop_name: cloudcannon/simple/paragraph
                 content:
                   text: >-
-                    Available now for all users: Headless Mode, live data and configuration editing, streamlined builds, improved card
+                    Available now for all users!
+Edit your site config and data without rebuilding — and choose to add dynamic site components, simplify your builds, or create richer card previews.
-                    displays, and richer preview options for select and multiselect inputs.
               - _bookshop_name: cloudcannon/simple/button
                 content:
                   text: Learn more